What to expect at an assessment centre: A step-by-step guide to prepare you for success

 Download our Ultimate Assessment Day & Interview Guide 2022 here.
 (It's packed with tips, tricks and insider-secrets to help you succeed.)

 - You can listen to our podcast episode on what to expect at your assessment centre here.

 - You can practise the actual aptitude tests that employers use here.

 Interviews are stressful, but a full assessment event is one of the most challenging and intimidating things you will face in your career; it’s a full and rigorous test of your professional & mental ability.
 It’s not for the faint-hearted and if you are about to attend your first assessment event you will be genuinely surprised by how exhausted you feel afterwards.

-But don’t worry, I’m going to give you all the tools and advice you need to succeed.
+But don’t worry, we’re going to give you all the tools and advice you need to succeed.

 Assessment events are referred to by various names, sometimes they’re called “assessment centres”, “assessment days” or “assessment events”.
 The language may differ but the principle is exactly the same: It’s an event to test a group of candidates’ suitability for a given role.

-If you’re reading this then I assume you’ll be attending one soon (or hoping to attend one soon), so let’s look at what to expect in more detail.
+If you’re reading this then we assume you’ll be attending one soon (or hoping to attend one soon), so let’s look at what to expect in more detail.

 So what is an assessment centre?

 It’s not a location, it’s a process.
 It usually takes place at a company office, conference facility or a conveniently placed hotel.